TrackableEntities/EntityFrameworkCore.Scaffolding.Handlebars/sample/ScaffoldingSample/Sample.ReadMe.md

 ## Usage

-- Open a command prompt at the project root and execute:
+- Open a command prompt at the **ScaffoldingSample** project root and execute:

 ```
 dotnet ef dbcontext scaffold "Data Source=(localdb)\MSSQLLocalDB; Initial Catalog=NorthwindSlim; Integrated Security=True" Microsoft.EntityFrameworkCore.SqlServer -o Models -c NorthwindSlimContext -f --context-dir Contexts
 ```
+- Set the solution startup project to the **ScaffoldingSample.Api** project and press Ctrl+F5 to start the project without debugging.
+You should see data displayed from the Employee table.